Sureuba/SENG-438-The-Amazing-Group-4/seng438-a4-team_4.md

  </br>
  <img width="872" alt="Screenshot 2024-03-16 at 11 41 42 PM" src="https://github.com/Sureuba/SENG-438-The-Amazing-Group-4/assets/113148202/7ba80278-7ca3-4c23-a082-e2957e5b02c0">

-Below are the new test cases which were added to RangeTest.java the test suite in order to kill surviving mutants.
+**Below are the new test cases which were added to RangeTest.java the test suite in order to kill surviving mutants:**
 </br>

 **TESTs**: testErrorMsg()